Home Compare MTX.DE vs SW

 MTU Aero Engines vs Smurfit Westrock: Which Stock Looks Stronger in 2026?

-MTU Aero Engines holds the cleaner structural position, with the lead spread across growth and profitability.
+MTU Aero Engines holds the cleaner structural position, with valuation as the main driver and growth adding further support.
 Smurfit Westrock does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-The lead is spread across growth and profitability, rather than sitting in one isolated gap.
-MTU Aero Engines AG leads by 31 points on the overall comparison score.
+The lead is spread across valuation and growth, rather than sitting in one isolated gap.
+The overall score gap is 23 points in favour of MTU Aero Engines AG.

 Trajectory Similarity